crisluengo/doxpp/docs_src/commands.md

 Starts a paragraph with a "See also" header linking the given entities (members, headers, groups, pages).
 See `\‍ref` for how `<name>` is interpreted and disambiguated.

-Note that this inserts a `\par See also` command that the backend must interpret to create the heading, and optionally box the whole paragraph.
+Note that this inserts an admonition (`!!! see`) that the backend must interpret to create the heading, and optionally box the whole paragraph.

 This command is expected to be on its own on a line.
 Cannot occur inside the brief description.